WenJunTangTS/WenJunTangTS.github.io/index.md

 E-Mail: [twenjun@outlook.com](twenjun@outlook.com)

-Cuurently, I am an undergraduate student in School of Mechanical Engineering and Mechanics of Ningbo University(NBU), majoring in Electromechanical Engineering and Automation(2018.9-2022.6).
+Cuurently, I am an undergraduate student in the School of Mechanical Engineering and Mechanics of Ningbo University(NBU), majoring in Electromechanical Engineering and Automation(2018.9-2022.6).

-I have applied for the postgraduate of Hefei University of Technology(HFUT).
+I have applied for the postgraduate of Hefei University of Technology(HFUT), and got 379 points in the preliminary examination.